 Timing is Essential

-The consensus stands that you shouldn’t fill your cake pans more than two thirds of the way to the top.
-This leaves your cake room to rise within the supportive confines of the pan.
-Overfilling leads to cakes that rise too high and then collapse.
+You shouldn’t fill your cake pans more than two thirds of the way to the top.
+This allows your cake room to rise within the pan.

 Again … Timing is Essential

 Cakes bake from the outside in towards the center.
 Without the right timing, the center of the cake can suffer.